For further biographical information on each faculty member, click on his or her name below.

 Dr. Trevor Ames received his Doctor of Veterinary Medicine degree from Western College of Veterinary Medicine, University of Saskatchewan and Master’s Degrees from the University of Minnesota.
 Trevor was an intern and resident at the UMN, CVM from 1978-1981 and board certified Diplomate American College of Veterinary Internal Medicine in 1983.
 He is currently a full time administrator serving as the Dean of the College while still teaching some lectures on infectious diseases of cattle including respiratory diseases.
 Trevor enjoys spending time with family and traveling when not representing the College.

 Dr. Ricardo Chebel received his Doctor of Veterinary Medicine from Universidade Paulista.
 Upon graduation, Ricardo was a Dairy Production Resident at University of California, Davis and completed a Master’s of Preventive Veterinary Medicine degree at UC Davis as well.
 He works with veterinary students at the University of Minnesota on obstetrics, reproductive diseases of food animals, palpation and obstetric laboratories as well as the theriogenology fourth year rotation.
-Ricardo's research is on transition cow biology with a focus on physiology, immunology, behaviors and management.
-As well as researching cow and heifer reproductive biology and management systems.
-He is the service chief for the Dairy Production Residency Program.
+Ricardo's research is on production medicine with focus on: reproductive management of lactating cows and heifers; hormonal manipulation of the estrous cycle to improve conception and reduce embryonic loss; associations among maternal hormonal profiles, embryo quality, and pregnancy maintenance; management of transition cows impacts on immune, metabolic and health parameters; and, treatment of postpartum diseases.
+He is also the service chief for the Dairy Production Residency Program.

 - Gerard Cramer DVM, DVSc - Associate Professor